scottgriv/scottgriv/README.md

 * I enjoy exploring various disciplines to find innovative solutions for my projects.
 * I'm passionate about clean code, architecture, and UX/UI.
 I handle all my own design work, blending technology with art.
 I also have extensive experience in full-stack development, seamlessly integrating frontend and backend technologies.
-* I actively contribute to the open source community here on GitHub, assist developers on [Stack Overflow](https://stackoverflow.com/users/3092847), and write about technology around the web.
+* I actively contribute to the open source community here on GitHub, assist developers on [Stack Overflow](https://stackoverflow.com/users/3092847), and write about technology on [Medium](https://medium.com/@scottgrivner) and [X](https://x.com/scottgrivner).
 * For more information about me, visit my [Portfolio](https://scottgrivner.dev) and [Business](https://nightowllabs.io) websites.

 <hr>